spencer-dye/spencer-dye/README.md

 I'm a Front-End Developer specializing in UI development.
 My favorite technology to use is React.

-- 🌱 I’m currently learning
+- 🔭 I’m currently working on
-  - ⚛️ Redux and other third-party state management for React
+  - Building static sites with GastsbyJS and NextJS
-  - 🤖 Algorithms and data-structures
+  - Redesigning and Redevloping my portfolio

 <!--
 **spencer-dye/spencer-dye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.